luhtfiimanal/go-license/README.md

 - **Expiration Management**: Set and enforce license expiration dates
 - **Serial Number Tracking**: Unique serial numbers for better license management and tracking
 - **Security-Focused Design**: Clear separation between generation and verification components
+- **Binary License Format**: Licenses are stored in a compact binary format that is not human-readable (v2.0.0+)
+- **Legacy Support**: Maintains backward compatibility with JSON licenses from v1.x

 ## Architecture